XanderG2/XanderG2/README.md

 ### Hi there, I'm Xander 👋
-- 🔭 I’m currently working on xvps/heroes
+- 🔭 I’m currently working on advent of code
-- 🌱 I’m currently learning next/ts
+- 🌱 I’m currently learning javascript
-- 😄 Pronouns: he/him

 ---